VA construction loans: Step-by-step guide

-A VA loan is often used for a home purchase, but it can also be used as a construction loan when building or renovating a home.
-Not all VA lenders offer construction loans, though, and if you find one that does, the process of getting a VA construction loan involves a good deal of paperwork.
+A VA loan — which is guaranteed by the United States Department of Veterans Affairs (VA) — is often used for a home purchase.
+But this type of mortgage also can be used as a construction loan for veterans building or renovating a home.
+Not all VA lenders offer construction loans, though, and if you find one that does, the process of getting a VA home construction loan involves a good deal of paperwork.
 Here’s what to expect.

 If you’re a veteran or military service member eligible for a VA loan, you can use that loan as a construction loan to purchase land and build a new home from the ground up.
 You can alternatively use the loan to purchase an existing home and modify it to fit your vision.

-Veterans and service members can qualify for a VA construction loan with a credit score as low as 640 and a higher debt level than allowed for a conventional construction loan.
+Veterans and service members who meet the minimum service requirement (more on that next) can qualify for a VA home construction loan with a credit score as low as 640 and a higher debt level than allowed for a conventional construction loan.

-Unlike a VA loan for a home purchase, a VA construction loan is paid out in installments as various milestones in the project are met.
+Unlike a VA loan for a home purchase but similar to other construction loans, a VA loan for land and construction is paid out in installments as various milestones in the project are met.
 The funds are put into a draw account to be paid out to the builder during the construction process.
 Requirements can vary from lender to lender, but typically, the lender gets the borrower’s approval as construction phases are completed, after which the next payment is released to the builder.

 How to get a VA construction loan